sandswim/website/pages/clubnight.md

 More than 2.5 s faster than best time | 7
 Time Trial  (first swim at the distance) | 2

-#### Inclement Weather
+#### Storms and Bad Weather
-In the event of inclement weather the program for that Club Night will be cancelled.
-If a club swim is abandoned the stroke in progress is to be completed, except in the case of lightning, where all swimmers must vacate the pool immediately.
-Swimmers nominated for abandoned strokes will be awarded 1 point.
-If it is not possible to complete the stroke in progress 1 point will be awarded to all nominated swimmers and times recorded cancelled.
-In the case of a major event (eg Presidents Cup) lost due to inclement weather that event will be rescheduled and the club program for that night abandoned.
-In the case of inclement weather for club coaching and learn to swim, classes will be temporarily suspended when danger from lightning is imminent.
-Classes will not be cancelled due to rain alone.
+If storms are forecast for a club night, the President will make a decicion to proceed with club night or to cancel by 5pm on the Club Night day.
+Please check the front page of this website at 5 or your emails for a cancellation notice.

 #### Invitation Swims
 Visiting swimmers shall be allowed to compete for a maximum of two Club nights.
 No points will be awarded for these swims.

 ## Nominations
-First, check which events (strokes and distances) are scheduled for that week by viewing the season program.

-**First time at swimming club**: Simply send an email containing your name, date of birth and the strokes you wish to swim.

-**Returning for the first time this season**: Email your name, the strokes and any open events you wish to swim

-**Every other club night is an OPT OUT system**: You will be automatically nominated for all non-open events that you are eligible to enter.
-Swimmers must OPT OUT of events they do not wish to swim, or if they are unable to attend club.If a swimmer fails to opt out of their nominations for two weeks, their name will be removed from the automatic nomination system and they can re-nominate by following the steps for first club night.
+All nominations are collected by free ticketing through [EventBrite](https://www.eventbrite.com.au).
+You can search on that website for "Sandgate Storm" or click the link in the newsletter each week.

+In accordance with the Industry Covid-Safe Plan, all swimmers and parents must have a ticket to attend.
+Ticketing closes at 7am on the day of racing.
+With the current relaxation in restrictions, we are able to allow entry without tickets, but your child will not be timed and can only swim if there is a spare lane in the event they wish to compete.

-If you are unsure about anything to do with club night nominations email us at the nominations address.
+If you are unsure about anything to do with club night nominations email us at the nominations address <nominations_sandswim@bigpond.com>.

-#### Closing time for Club Night nominations is by 6pm on the Saturday evening before club night to <nominations_sandswim@bigpond.com>

-**Please note that email nominations are required each week for Open Events.**
+**First time at swimming club**: Your child will be placed in either 12.5m or 25m races depending on age.
+Most swimmers start at 12.5m and quickly qualify for 25m if they are competent enough.
+Qualifying times can be found [above](#qualifying-times).

 ## 2020/21 Program
 Note: Program subject to change depending on previously cancelled events, weather or other circumstances.
 House Relay will be cancelled if events run later than 8pm.